CrystalSplitter/HaskellTemporalLib/README.md

 # HaskellTemporalLib
-Utilities for Working with Temporal Networks
+*Utilities for working with Temporal Networks.*

+---

 This library provides types and functions to solve Temporal Problems using Temporal Networks.